Amplicode/amplicode-frontend/CONTRIBUTING.md

 └── write.ts
 ```

-If you need to use a different/modified pipeline, write your own analogue of the `defaultPipeline` function.
+If you need to use a different/modified pipeline, write your own analogue of the `amplicodePipeline` function.
 You can still reuse the default implementation of stages that are relevant to you.

 #### Templates